blevesearch/bleve/index/scorch/segment/zap/README.md

 If you know the doc number you're interested in, this format lets you jump to the correct chunk (docNum/chunkFactor) directly and then seek within that chunk until you find it.

+## bitmaps of hits with location info

+- for each posting list
+  - preparation phase:
+    - encode roaring bitmap (inidicating which hits have location details indexed) posting list to bytes (so we know the length)
+  - file writing phase:
+    - remember the start position for this bitmap
+    - write length of encoded roaring bitmap
+    - write the serialized roaring bitmap data

 ## postings list section

 - for each posting list